Georgian Special Operations Command: South Ossetia 2008

 Georgian special operations forces took part in several engagements of the 2008 war.
 They supported a mobile task force consisting of Interior Ministry special forces that formed the spearhead for the assault on Tskhinvali center.
 Their most notable involvement was in the attack on general Khrulyov's command battalion on 9 August.
 Early Russian reports gave full credit to Georgian commandos for the near complete destruction of the trapped unit.
 However, later Russian claims suggest it was more likely part of a combined assault from different military elements including armor.
 In either case, the Georgian special forces engaged in fighting were fewer in numbers but able to disrupt and stall much larger enemy forces until the general withdrawal.
 There are also claims that Russian special forces prevented Georgian saboteurs from damaging or destroying the Roki tunnel, Russia's main supply line for the conflict region.
 One special forces member is confirmed to have died in the war.
 Sergeant Kakhaber Tavgorashvili, who was assistant counter-terrorist instructor, was reportedly killed by an Ossetian sniper at Shanghai street in Tskhinvali on 8 August.
 Some 55 sustained mostly light injuries as a result of fighting and shelling.

+Claims of Georgian special forces activities in Russia and Abkhazia

+In May 2008, Russia's domestic intelligence service, the FSB, said that a Chechen man working for Georgian intelligence had been giving cash to separatists across the North Caucasus.
+"This confirms that Georgian special forces have participated in subversive terrorist activities in the North Caucasus," an FSB source told Interfax.
+Georgian officials rejected the accusations.

+In July 2012, Abkhazia announced the creation of an anti-sabotage squad in the Gali district, in order to respond to alleged "provocations coming from the Georgian side."